xnuinside/gino-admin/README.md

-### Drop DB (Init DB)
+### Init DB

-Drop DB feature used for doing full clean up DB - it drop all tables & create them after Drop for all models in Admin Panel.
+Init DB feature used for doing full clean up DB - it drop all tables & create them after Drop for all models in Admin Panel.